TALO: Pushing 3D Vision Foundation Models Towards Globally Consistent Online Reconstruction: Experiments

 \textbf{Metrics. }Following common practices, we evaluate trajectories using Absolute Trajectory Error (ATE RMSE), Relative Translation Error (RTE RMSE), and Relative Rotation Error (RRE RMSE), while evaluating 3D reconstruction quality using Accuracy, Completeness, and Chamfer Distance.
 Predicted camera poses are aligned to the ground truth using the Umeyama algorithm \cite{umeyama}, and the same transformation is applied to the reconstructed point clouds.

-\textbf{Baselines.} We primarily compare against VGGT-SLAM~\cite{vggtslam} and VGGT-Long~\cite{vggtlong}, two recent systems that also align consecutive outputs of 3D foundation models for incremental reconstruction.
-Since both systems are designed exclusively for monocular video and employ only VGGT \cite{vggt} as the backbone, we re-implemented them using their official code within a unified framework, with identical back-end optimization, loop-closure mechanisms (both from VGGT-SLAM \cite{vggtslam}), and experiment settings, while extending the pipeline to support multi-camera sequences and additional foundation models including $\pi^3$ \cite{pi3} and MapAnything \cite{mapanything}.
-This setup enables a clean and controlled study of alignment behavior across different datasets and foundation backbones.
+\textbf{Baselines.} We mainly compare against VGGT-SLAM~\cite{vggtslam} and VGGT-Long~\cite{vggtlong}.
+Since both systems are designed exclusively for monocular video and employ only VGGT \cite{vggt} as the backbone, we re-implemented them within a unified framework using their official code, with identical back-end optimization, loop-closure mechanisms (both from VGGT-SLAM \cite{vggtslam}), and experiment settings, while extending the pipeline to support multi-camera sequences and additional foundation models including $\pi^3$ \cite{pi3} and MapAnything \cite{mapanything}.
+This setup enables a clean and controlled study of alignment behavior across different datasets and backbones.

 \textbf{Implementation Details.} All experiments are conducted on a single NVIDIA RTX 6000 Ada (48~GB) GPU.
 During optimization and evaluation, we retain only points whose prediction confidence is above the 60\textsuperscript{th} percentile.
+To avoid VGGT-SLAM~\cite{vggtslam}’s divergent predictions from dominating the geometry metrics, we clamp per-point errors to 10 m when evaluating 3D reconstruction quality.
 The voxel resolution $\delta_v$ for control-point generation is set to 5\% of the current submap’s point-cloud radius, while the neighborhood size for control-point filtering is fixed to $Q=32$.
 The submap length is set to $L=2$ to achieve a more responsive online reconstruction (i.e., one update per second under the current 2~Hz frame rate).
 The number of overlapping frames is simply set to $O=L$.
-Additional results with different submap sizes are presented in the ablation study.
-For models such as VGGT~\cite{vggt} and $\pi^3$~\cite{pi3}$\!$ which lack metric-scale, we estimate a global scale factor before control-point propagation to avoid using high-DOF TPS for global scale correction.
-For models like MapAnything~\cite{mapanything}$\!$ which maintain metric scale prediction, this step is omitted, and we also disable scale estimation in VGGT-Long’s~\cite{vggtlong} $\mathrm{Sim}(3)$ alignment for fairness, whereas in VGGT-SLAM~\cite{vggtslam} ($\mathrm{SL}(4)$ formulation) the scale cannot be explicitly decoupled.
+More implementation details are presented in the supplementary materials.